 I also enjoy practicing calligraphy, so I absolutely love the fact that reMarkable provides calligraphy worksheet templates.

 The first step in my editing process is to read a piece in its entirety—in my bed, under a soft blanket.
-Before purchasing the reMarkable 2, I had to print each document, which was a big waste of paper, and all those pages were a pain to manage.
-Now, I transfer the PDF to my reMarkable, do my first read, highlight passages, scribble down queries in the margins, and once finished, pull up the marked PDF on my work PC with the reMarkable application.
+Before purchasing the reMarkable 2, I had to print each document, which wasted a ton of paper.
+Plus, all those pages were a pain to manage.
+Now, I transfer the PDF to my reMarkable, do my first read—highlighting passages, scribbling queries in the margins—and once finished, I can email the file to the client straight from the device.
+Amazing.

 Confession: I play journaling RPGs, all of which I download in PDF format from itch.io.
 The reMarkable 2 allows me to put the game rules into the same folder as the notebook I’m playing in, which makes switching back and forth between them so easy.
 I love not having to shuffle through printed copies or burn through notebooks!

 Do I recommend the reMarkable 2?